vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-shipping.md

-# `useBilling`
+# `useShipping`

 ## Features

-`useBilling` composable can be use to:
+`useShipping` composable can be use to:

-* Loading billing address for the current cart.
+* Loading shipping address for the current cart.
-* Saving billing address for the current cart.
+* Saving shipping address for the current cart.

 ## API

-- `load` - function for fetching billing address.
-When invoked, it requests data from the API and populates `billing` property.
+- `load` - function for fetching shipping address.
+When invoked, it requests data from the API and populates `shipping` property.
 This method accepts a single `params` object.
 The `params` has the following option:

     - `customQuery?: CustomQuery`

-- `save` - function for saving billing address.
+- `save` - function for saving shipping address.
 This method accepts a single `saveParams` object.
 The `saveParams` has the following options:

-    - `billingDetails: Address`
+    - `shippingDetails: Address`

     - `customQuery?: CustomQuery`